 Notes: Figures refer to state school pupils only.
-Estimates presented for publis where PISA has been successfully invited to the NPD.
-Boolt data label with a "indicates score for White audia sourchcentric above the score for all other otheric crouse."
-6. OUR HEADTEACHERS USE DATA MORE THAN THEIR BEST COLLEAGUES ABROAD PISA found that heads in England are much more likely to "regularly use pupils' performance results to develop their school's educational goals": 61 per cent versus just 18 per cent of heads on average across the top 10 countries.
-7. SCIENCE IS THE ONLY SUBJECT IN WHICH BOYS AND GIRLS ARE EQUAL
+Estimates presented for pupils where PISA has seen successfully initial to the NPD.
+Bold data label with a indicates score for White pupils significantly above the score for all other ethnic groups.

+6. OUR HEADTEACHERS USE DATA MORE Than their best colleagues abroad

+PISA found that heads in England are much more likely to "regularly use pupils' performance results to develop their school's educational goals": 61 per cent versus just 18 per cent of heads on average across the top 10 countries.

+7. SCIENCE IS THE ONLY SUBJECT IN Which boys and girls are equal

 Boys and girls achieve almost exactly the same average score, 512, on the PISA science test, in contrast to science GCSEs, where a higher proportion of girls (72 per cent) achieve A to C grades than boys (67 per cent).

 The same finding occurred in year 9 in the Trends in International Mathematics and Science Study (TIMSS), with boys and girls performing similarly, and is typical of most countries.

 In contrast, girls consistently outperform boys for reading by a difference equivalent to nine additional months of schooling, a trend that has remained the same over time and is also similar to most other countries.

 The gender gap in mathematics is less pronounced, with boys achieving an average 12 points higher than girls.
-Figure 2.11 Average science scores for boys and girls in England since 2000

-Sources, Bristman et al. (2007), Bristman et al. (2010), Wheere et al. (2014), PISA 2010 decision.

-Rete: Dasher the refers to the introduction of computer based testing in 2016.
-This first though exercises point when to the extensions of 5 or com confidence manus.
-See Appendix P for further 8.
-OFSTED JUDGMENTS CAN "PREDICT" HOW WELL PUPILS DO - BUT NOT AMONG LOWER GRADES Pupils at outstanding schools get scores similar to pupils in some of the high-performing countries.
+Sections (Institute et al. (2017) (Institute et al. (2012) Viewerter al. (2014) Feb.201 detailers Nets: Destroi fine refers to the Virtualization of computer lased taxing in 2016.
+This fine through each case point when to the estimates (35 per care comformed mana).
+See Appendix P Criteria

+8. OFSTED JUDGMENTS CAN "PREDICT" How well pupils do - But Not Among Lower grades

+Pupils at outstanding schools get scores similar to pupils in some of the high-performing countries.

 Their average maths, science and reading scores are also significantly higher than for young people who attend schools in the bottom two Ofsted categories,, requires improvement and inadequate.

 That difference is equivalent to about two years of schooling, the government's national report said.

-However, there was no significant difference in performance between pupils in inadequate and requires improvement schools 9.
-LACK OF PHYSICAL INFRASTRUCTURE IS A PROBLEM FOR HEADTEACHERS Almost half of England's heads said a lack of "good quality physical infrastructure" was hindering learning, compared with just a third of OECD countries.
-10. SECOND-GENERATION IMMIGRANT CHILDREN DO AS WELL AS PUPILS WITH PARENTS BORN IN ENGLAND The achievement gap between pupils from immigrant backgrounds and native-born pupils "all but vanishes" once the second generation is born.
+However, there was no significant difference in performance between pupils in inadequate and requires improvement schools.

+9. LACK OF PHYSICAL INFRASTRUCTURE IS A PROBLEM FOR HEADTEACHERS

+Almost half of England's heads said a lack of "good quality physical infrastructure" was hindering learning, compared with just a third of OECD countries.

+10. SECOND-GENERATION IMMIGRANT CHILDREN DO AS WELL AS PUPILS WITH PARENTS BORN IN ENGLAND

+The achievement gap between pupils from immigrant backgrounds and native-born pupils "all but vanishes" once the second generation is born.

 But the difference persists between native pupils and first-generation immigrants, particularly in science.

 That gap is smaller in England than in some countries, including Sweden and Denmark, but some countries have no difference at all, such as Canada and New Zealand.

-11. TEACHER SHORTAGES CONTINUE TO IMPEDE LEARNING Recruitment, already highlighted by the TIMSS data last week, is repeated in PISA.
+11. TEACHER SHORTAGES CONTINUE TO IMPEDE LEARNING

+Recruitment, already highlighted by the TIMSS data last week, is repeated in PISA.

 Of the high-performing countries, only two complain more than English heads of teacher shortages: Japan at 55 per cent and China at 64 per cent.

 Our pupils are on average 15 percentage points more likely to be in schools where recruitment is a problem.

 Nor is this a problem across all schools: heads who lead independent schools are much less likely to report teacher shortages as a factor hindering learning than in other schools.